nsip/nias3/README.md

 ### File watcher

 A file watcher has been implemented on folder `./in`.
 Any file that is created or updated in that directory (or its subdirectories), with suffix `.xml`, is parsed, and its children XML records are posted to the Hexastore.
+The file is assumed to be well-formed XML, and its root node must be either "sif", or a plural SIF object name (e.g. "StudentPersonals")

 Functionality to come:
 * Update SIF/XML from file watcher